Edward Fitzalan-Howard, 1st Baron Howard of Glossop: Family

 Augusta died in July 1862.
 Lord Howard of Glossop married as his second wife Winifred Mary de Lisle, daughter of Ambrose Lisle March Phillipps de Lisle, in 1863.
 They had no children.
 He died in December 1883, aged 65, and was succeeded by his only surviving son, Francis who married Mary Littledale Greenwood, daughter of politician John Greenwood.
 Lady Howard of Glossop died in December 1909.

+In 1975 following the death without male issue of Bernard Fitzalan-Howard, 16th Duke of Norfolk, the Dukedom was inherited by Lord Glossop's great-grandson, Miles Francis.
+Miles's son, Edward is the current Duke.